credough/tindahan-billing-system/README.md

 # Food Stall Billing System

-### Intro
-Welcome to my messy but functional code!
+Welcome to my messy but functional code! (near 500 lines hahah).
+I made this before as a beginner.
-(Yes, it might look chaotic, but don’t worry—it does the job.
-At the end, the pizza still gets served.)
+(Yes, it looks chaotic, but don’t worry, it does the job.
+At the end, your ice cream still gets served.)

-This is a simple C program that records and prints a receipt.
-It’s designed for one-time use only since no file handling involved.
+This is a simple program that records and prints a receipt.
+It’s one-time use only since I don't use file handling.

 ---